bluecherrydvr/bluecherry-apps/docs/server-install.rst

 Installing Bluecherry from the Bluecherry repository
 ----------------------------------------------------
-Obtain download instructions
+Download instructions

-If you haven’t purchased a software license from us, you can give our software a free 30 day spin by clicking here and you will be given the download instructions.
+Currently version 3 is in beta which means 'unstable'.

 Copy and paste the commands to add our repository, or use the ISO to automate the install.

-``sudo bash -c "$(wget -O - https://dl.bluecherrydvr.com/scripts/install)")"``
+`` sudo bash -c "$(wget -O - https://dl.bluecherrydvr.com/scripts/install-unstable)"``

 Installing the server